buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 And even for the bilingual English-Chinese speakers, I recommend everyone get:
 {% include content_blurb.html category="reference" slug="pleco" %}
 - The world's best Chinese dictionaries.
-- Note that students of this course may wish to purchase the optional "Flashcards" feature which will allow you to install [this custom dictionary](https://drive.google.com/open?id=1gUqbFQHEW0jflx-Srt0fGaPrlu2musMX){:target="_blank" ga-event-value="0.4"} containing the vocab for the class and review said vocabulary in a flashcard-like interface.
+- Note that students of this course may wish to purchase the optional "Flashcards" feature which will allow you to install [this custom dictionary](https://drive.google.com/open?id=1gUqbFQHEW0jflx-Srt0fGaPrlu2musMX){:target="_blank" ga-event-value="0.4"} containing the vocabulary for the class and review said vocabulary in a flashcard-like interface.
 - Make sure to also download the (free) "Buddhist" Dictionary Add-on after you install the app, as it has many Buddhist terms the standard dictionary does not, based on [The Digital Dictionary of Buddhism](http://www.buddhism-dict.net/ddb/){:target="_blank" ga-event-value="0.8"}.

 This [Chinese-Sanskrit Dictionary](https://web.archive.org/web/20220301024224if_/https://ahandfulofleaves.org/documents/A%20Buddhist%20Chinese_Sanskrit%20Dict_Hirakawa.pdf){:target="_blank" ga-event-value="0.8"} may also be helpful for translating Chinese Buddhist texts, keeping in mind that native Chinese and Buddhist Chinese aren't quite the same language: